Call of Duty: Warzone (2022 video game)

-Call of Duty: Warzone (Note: Also known as Call of Duty: Warzone 2.0, prior to the Modern Warfare II Season 4 update) is a 2022 free-to-play first-person shooter game developed by Infinity Ward and Raven Software for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. It is a successor to 2020's Call of Duty: Warzone.
-The game is a part of 2022's Call of Duty: Modern Warfare II, 2023's Call of Duty: Modern Warfare III, and 2024's Call of Duty: Black Ops 6.
+Call of Duty: Warzone (Note: Also known as Call of Duty: Warzone 2.0, prior to the Modern Warfare II Season 4 update) is a 2022 free-to-play first-person shooter game developed by Infinity Ward and Raven Software for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S as part of the Call of Duty video game series.
+It is a successor to 2020's Call of Duty: Warzone.
+The game is a part of 2022's Call of Duty: Modern Warfare II, 2023's Call of Duty: Modern Warfare III, 2024's Call of Duty: Black Ops 6, and 2025's Call of Duty: Black Ops 7.
 Warzone itself is free to download and does not require purchase of any of the parent titles.
 It was introduced during Season 1 of Modern Warfare II content.
 The game features cross-platform play and a new extraction mode titled DMZ.

-Warzone (2022) was officially revealed by Activision at the "Call of Duty Next" event in September 2022, and was released on November 16, 2022 as part of a single cross-game launcher known as Call of Duty HQ, which would later be known as the Call of Duty launcher.
+Warzone was officially revealed by Activision at the "Call of Duty Next" event in September 2022, and was released on November 16, 2022 as part of a single cross-game launcher known as Call of Duty HQ, which would later be known as the Call of Duty launcher.